 €€ | Local Location | Circus Maximus & Colosseum | Pool

 This hotel is super cool.
 It is basically a 60s villa that has been well-kept and turned into a hotel/relaxation spa.
-Their prices are super low, which may be temporary due to Covid, which makes it really attractive.
-It is very rare that you get a backyard spread like this in Rome.
+It is very rare that you get a backyard spread like this in Rome which makes it a unique find for families!

 Very nice modern spaces and a great backyard to relax.
 The pool is good for laps and exercise in the morning or relax after a day of touring.